 You wear it on your belt or bra, where it can measure your breathing.
-The smartphone app is designed to coach you to a more calm and productive day; it notifies you when you’re breathing indicates tension, provides daily and weekly reports on your state of mind, and includes audio exercises to improve your breathing and ability to reach a calm state of mind.
+In our review of the device we found the smartphone app is designed to coach you to a more calm and productive day; it notifies you when you’re breathing indicates tension, provides daily and weekly reports on your state of mind, and includes audio exercises to improve your breathing and ability to reach a calm state of mind.

 Spire has the added bonus of tracking steps and calories burned.
 You can even set custom reminders to nudge you when you’ve been inactive for too long.